ionStici/frontend/react/state.md

 `useState()` is a function that returns an array with 2 values that we destructure.

+Follow this naming pattern: `[toggle, setToggle]`

 1. _current state_ - the current value of this state.
 2. _state setter_ - a function that we can use to update the value of this state.

-As argument to `useState()`, we can pass the _initial value_ of this piece of state, that will be used during the first render.
+As argument to `useState()` we can pass an _initial value_ that will be used during the first render.
+Use `null` if you don't have an initial value.

-If we don't pass an initial value to `useState()` then it will result in `undefined` during the first render, instead we should explicitly pass `null`.

-By updating the value of state using the state setter, we trigger a component re-render.
+By updating the state using the state setter, **we trigger a component re-render**.

-`useState()` allows react to keep track of the current state from one render to the next.
+- In React, we don't do direct DOM manipulations.
+- A view is updated by re-rendering an entire component responsible for that view.
+- A component is re-rendered when its state is updated.

+**State is preserved throughout re-renders**, until the component is unmounted.

-We can make as many calls to `useState()` as we want.
-It's recommended to split the state into multiple state variables, each responsible for its part of the application.
+_p.s._ We can make as many calls to `useState()` as we want.
+It's recommended to split the state into multiple sections, each responsible for its part of the application.

-Follow this pattern for naming the state and setter: `[toggle, setToggle]`

 <br>